English is a vibrant and warm home to undergraduate and graduate degree programs in literature, creative writing, and the English language.

 Students can choose from nine undergraduate programs that offer foundation-building approaches to literary traditions in the English language – covering the Medieval and Renaissance, through the Enlightenment, Romantic, Victorian, to the Modern, Postmodern, and contemporary periods.

-Two distinguished graduate programs -- in literature and creative writing -- present faculty expertise and the latest research in both ground-breaking and -shaping ways and areas of literary study.
+Two distinguished graduate programs -- in literature and creative writing -- present faculty expertise and the latest research in ways and areas of literary study.
 Browse current courses, and faculty interests and profiles.

 Creative writing degree programs at the University of Windsor combine critical and literary coursework: students graduate with fully-functional BAs and MAs (not with BFAs and MFAs).